In Your House 4

 In Your House 4 (retroactively titled In Your House 4: Great White North) was the fourth In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 The event took place on October 22, 1995, at the Winnipeg Arena in Winnipeg, Manitoba, Canada.
 It was the first WWF pay-per-view to take place in Canada since WrestleMania VI in 1990.

-Seven professional wrestling matches were featured on the PPV portion of the show and four additional matches were held as dark matches.
-The main event of the show featured WWF World Heavyweight Champion Diesel defending the championship against The British Bulldog.
+Seven professional wrestling matches were featured on the PPV portion of the show, and four additional matches were held as dark matches.
+The main event of the show featured WWF Champion Diesel defending the championship against The British Bulldog.
 The show was supposed to feature Shawn Michaels defending the WWF Intercontinental Championship against Dean Douglas but Michaels was physically not able to compete on the show and had to forfeit the championship.
 In its place Douglas defended, and lost the Intercontinental Championship against Razor Ramon.
-With the launch of the WWE Network in 2014, this show became available on demand, but does not include the dark matches held before and after the main show.
+With the launch of the WWE Network in 2014, this show became available on demand but does not include the dark matches held before and after the main show.

 Production

 Background

-In Your House was a series of monthly pay-per-view (PPV) shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
+In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
 They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
-This fourth In Your House event took place at the Winnipeg Arena in Winnipeg, Manitoba, Canada.
+This fourth In Your House event took place on October 22, 1995, at the Winnipeg Arena in Winnipeg, Manitoba, Canada.
 While this event was originally known simply as In Your House 4, it was later retroactively renamed as In Your House 4: Great White North.
 This retroactive renaming of the show was based on the event being held in Canada.